-- 54.1 The Chief Executive Officer will determine the form of Council meeting minutes, which will include: - 54.1.1 opening items of the Council meeting as per agenda preparation and publishing; - 54.1.2 date, time and place of the Council meeting the time it commenced, ended and any times which it was adjourned and resumed; - 54.1.3 names of Councillors and whether they were present, an apology or on approved leave of absence; - 54.1.4 councillor arrival and departure times during the Council meeting; - 54.1.5 any Conflict of Interest disclosed and actions taken in relation to such conflicts; - 54.1.6 title of Council Officer's presenting; - 54.1.7 formal reports by Councillors appointed as a Council representative of another body/committee; - 54.1.8 first name, last name and suburb of a member of the public who submitted a public question, petition or joint letter and discussion of topic; - 54.1.9 details of failure to achieve or maintain a quorum; - 54.1.10 the reason for any adjournment and the time the Council meeting was adjourned, and if applicable resumed; and - 54.1.11 any other matter the Chief Executive Officer deems necessary to record or redact to protect Council against any civil legal action.
+- 54.1 The Chief Executive Officer will determine the form of Council meeting minutes, which will include: - 54.1.1 opening items of the Council meeting as per agenda preparation and publishing; - 54.1.2 date, time and place of the Council meeting, the time it commenced, ended and any times which it was adjourned and resumed; - 54.1.3 names of Councillors and whether they were present, an apology or on approved leave of absence; - 54.4.4 councillor arrival and departure times during the Council meeting; - 54.1.5 any Conflict of Interest disclosed and actions taken in relation to such conflicts; - 54.1.6 title of Council Officer's presenting; - 54.1.7 formal reports by Councillors appointed as a Council representative of another body/committee; - 54.1.8 first name, last name and suburb of a member of the public who submitted a public question, petition or joint letter and discussion of topic; - 54.1.9 details of failure to achieve or maintain a quorum; - 54.1.10 the reason for any adjournment and the time the Council meeting was adjourned, and if applicable resumed; and - 54.1.11 any other matter the Chief Executive Officer deems necessary to record or redact to protect Council against any civil legal action.

-- Once the minutes are resolved by the Council, the minutes of a Council meeting will be saved electronically and stored in accordance with the Public Records Office Victoria standards. - 54.3 The Chief Executive Officer will ensure the electronic confirmed Council meeting minutes are: - (a) provided to each Councillor at least three (3) days prior to the next scheduled Council meeting; - (b) published on Council's website within two (2) weeks of the Council meeting - (c) available on Council's website for at least twelve (12) months; - (d) recorded electronically by Council; and - (e) recorded electronically and stored in accordance with the Public Records Victoria standards. - 54.4 The Chief Executive Officer can decide to publish footage of the Council meeting on Council's website and any other electronic application determined by the Chief Executive Officer.
-If the footage is published it: - (a) Can be redacted to protect Council against any civil legal action; and - (b) Will be copyright protected. - 54.5 Unless otherwise resolved or required by law, minutes of a Delegated Committee requiring confirmation by Council must not be available to the public until confirmed by Council.
+- Once the minutes are resolved by the Council, the minutes of a Council meeting will be saved electronically and stored in accordance with the Public Records Office Victoria standards. - 54.3 The Chief Executive Officer will ensure the electronic Council meeting minutes are: - 54.3.1 provided to each Councillor at least three (3) days prior to the next scheduled Council meeting; - 54.3.2 published on Council's website within two (2) weeks of the Council meeting; - 54.3.3 available on Council's website for at least twelve (12) months; - 54.3.4 recorded electronically by Council; and - 54.3.5 recorded electronically and stored in accordance with the Public Records Victoria standards. - The Chief Executive Officer can decide to publish footage of the Council meeting on Council's website and any other electronic application determined by the Chief Executive Officer.
+If the footage is published it: - 54.4.1 can be redacted to protect Council against any civil legal action; and - 54.4.2 will be copyright protected. - 54.5 Unless otherwise resolved or required by law, minutes of a Delegated Committee requiring confirmation by Council must not be available to the public until confirmed by Council.